 Catherine Evan Whitener’s influences are broad and deep.
 Through her ingenuity a local handcraft evolved into a national industry.
 The tufted carpet industry is the only large industry started by women, and among others, resulted in chenille bedspreads being a collectible folk art.
 Through her creations, industrialization in the Northwest Georgia area provided many people with jobs moving them from a farm to the town, and also gave women financial independence while working from home.

-All of the information above is courtesy of The Bandy Heritage Center for Northwest Georgia.
+All photos and information above is courtesy of The Bandy Heritage Center for Northwest Georgia.